How To Create Landing Pages That Actually Convert

 • A button that subscribes them to your social media accounts

 As with everything marketing, remember that you really can’t force people to do what you want.
-You encourage and facilitate to take the action you want, and eliminate as much friction as possible that may prevent them from taking the action you want them to take.
+You can only encourage and facilitate them to take the action you want and eliminate as much friction as possible that may prevent them from taking the action you want them to take.

 Elements Of A Successful Landing Page